LivePersonInc/faas-cli/README.md

 <tbody>
   <tr>
     <td>Init</td>
     <td>Initialize the project with the necessary files.
-If the project is already initialised it will add a new function.</td>
+If the project is already initialized it will add a new function.</td>
   </tr>
   <tr>
     <td>Login</td>